 Empirical Research Librarian

-Sarah is the Empirical Research Librarian and a Lecturer in Legal Research at the Yale Law School.
-In 2013, she published Dialogues across Diasporas, a collection co-edited with Marion Rohrleitner (Lexington Books/Rowman & Littlefield).
-She has published articles in Contemporary Argumentation & Debate, Films for the Feminist Classroom (Signs: Journal of Women in Culture and Society), Loyola University Chicago Law Journal, Journal of Development Communication, Journal of Public Affairs Education, Peace Review, Review of Communication, Spectrum, and Women & Language, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.
-Sarah's main areas of interest are research study design, empirical legal scholarship, and diaspora and genocide studies.
+Sarah Ryan is a Lecturer in Legal Research and the Empirical Research Librarian at the Yale Law School.
+She teaches Empirical Legal Research and consults on the design of empirical dissertations, substantial papers, and SAWs.
+Her main areas of interest are research study design, empirical legal studies, and diaspora and genocide studies.
+She serves on the Yale Faculty Council on African Studies.
+She serves on the editorial board of Energy Research & Social Science.
+In 2013, she co-edited Dialogues across Diasporas: Women Writers, Scholars, and Activists of Africana and Latina Descent in Conversation, with Marion Rohrleitner (Lexington Books/Rowman & Littlefield).
+She has published articles in Loyola University Chicago Law Journal, Journal of Development Communication, Energy Research & Social Science, Women & Language, Peace Review, Contemporary Argumentation & Debate, LRSQ, Perspectives, Spectrum, Review of Communication, Journal of Public Affairs Education, The Multimedia Encyclopedia of Women in Today’s World, Encyclopedia of Undocumented Immigrants, and Films for the Feminist Classroom, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.

 From 2001-2004, she served as Director of the Bronx Defenders Debate Initiative, an after-school program serving high school students at Title I schools in Harlem and the Bronx.
-Prior to joining the law library, Sarah was a faculty member in the School of Public Affairs and Interim Director of Women's Studies at Baruch College (City University of New York), and an Assistant Professor, Research Fellow, and Faculty Coordinator of the Social Change Communication master's program for the Philippines at the University of Texas at El Paso.
+Sarah was Assistant Professor in the School of Public Affairs (2006-2009) and Interim Director of Women's Studies (2008-2009) at Baruch College (City University of New York); and Assistant Professor, Research Fellow, and Faculty Coordinator of the Social Change Communication master's program for the Philippines at the University of Texas at El Paso (2009-2012).

 Sarah graduated from Capital University in Columbus, Ohio (BA in Organizational Communication and Spanish, summa cum laude), Ohio University (MA in Interpersonal Communication, Grad Cert in Women's Studies, PhD in Rhetoric, secondary concentration in Political Science), and Texas Woman's University (Master of Library Science).